Membership Terms and Conditions

 - Publication in the FCS Member Listing on the FCS website, www.fcs.org.uk, as appropriate.

-- Permit the use of the nominated representative contact name, position and company address for the purposes notified to the Data Protection Commissioner (unless the box on page 1 has been ticked).
+- Permit the use of the nominated representative contact name, position and company address for the purposes notified to the Data Protection Commissioner.

 The Federation of Communications Services provides a service to its members who deliver communications products and services to users in the UK, by helping to establish a favourable operating environment and by addressing issues associated with: